beccasolomon22/Student-Social-Analysis/README.md

 These two discoveries then led us to looking further into Faculty Demographics because we wanted to understand why the first set of graphs leaned so far to either side.

 ![avg faculty demo bar](https://github.com/beccasolomon22/Student-Social-Analysis/blob/main/images/avg_fac_demo.png)

+When we take a look at the average faculty demographics across all school in the dataset, we see that white faculty members make up about 67% of all school faculty, leaving just 33% from all other demographics (the highest being less than than 12% representation).
+While these numbers didn't necessarily surprise us, seeing the vast difference between them brought a whole new understanding, as well as more questions.

+How does the respresentations of different demographics in schools compare to that of the US population as a whole?

 Faculty Demographics         |   US Population :-----------------------------------------------------------------:|:-----------------------------------------------------------------: